NewsHillsborough County

 Posted

-TAMPA, Fla. — The 22-year-old man accused of killing four people and injuring several others in a deadly crash in Ybor City will appear in court on Monday for his pretrial detention hearing.
+TAMPA, Fla. — The 22-year-old man accused of killing four people and injuring several others in a deadly crash in Ybor City appeared in court on Monday for a pretrial detention regarding recentt additional charges.

 Silas Kenneth Sampson faces multiple charges stemming from a Nov.
 8 crash that occurred on East 7th Avenue.
 According to court documents, Sampson was driving at speeds between 92 and 100 mph while fleeing from a Florida Highway Patrol (FHP) traffic stop when he struck pedestrians standing in front of busy Ybor City businesses.